 Mick Schumacher is racing with Prema since 2016

-One podium in the rookie F3 season
+One podium in the rookie F3 season, champion in 2018

 In 2017, Schumacher stayed with Prema Powerteam, progressing to the FIA European Formula 3 Championship.
 He was driving the #25 Dallara-Mercedes, being the best rookie in one race of the season-opening round at Silverstone.